 2. Lynda Carter

-Who would have thought it?
+Who knew?
 Wonder Woman is Mexican!

-Lynda’s mom is from Chihuahua in Mexico.
+Lynda’s mom is from Chihuahua, a state in Mexico.

 Lynda shared on Twitter: “Thinking of my dear mama Juanita, who made sure I would always be proud to be Mexican American.”